Jbdahal/Ecommerce/README.md

 - User authentication (register/login with JWT)
 - Browse and search clothing products
 - Product details with images, sizes, and prices
-- Add to cart and checkout (payment integration optional)
+- Add to cart and checkout
 - Order history for users
 - Responsive design for all screen sizes